-5 TABLES
+5 Tables

 Tables should be numbered sequentially in the text.
 Captions are to be centered above the tables.
 Tables should be inserted in the text as close to the point of reference as possible.
 See Table 1.
 One line space should be left above and below the table.
 Also keep one line space after the text and start of the Table caption.
-The table caption should end with a period.